Atomistic order parameters

 @membrane

-is a regular expression which are also supported by GSL.
+is a regular expression block, natively supported by GSL.

 The results of the analysis will be saved in the order.yaml